shivanisgithub/FactCheckingPresentations/README.md

-# Explaining Deep Learning models for Fact-Checking
+# Explaining XAI models for Fact-Checking
 ## How do different explanation presentation strategies of feature and data attribution techniques affect non-expert understanding?
 *Shivani Singh*

-This repository contains the codebase for a Thesis Submitted to EEMCS Faculty Delft University of Technology, in Partial Fulfilment of the Requirements for the Bachelor of Computer Science and Engineering
+This repository contains the codebase for a Thesis Submitted to EEMCS Faculty Delft University of Technology, in Partial Fulfilment of the Requirements for the Bachelor of Computer Science and Engineering.
+It is part of the [Research Project CSE3000](https://github.com/TU-Delft-CSE/Research-Project) of [TU Delft CSE](https://github.com/TU-Delft-CSE) in Q2 of 2022/2023.

 ### Structure